WebCoder49/code-input/docs/plugins/_index.md

 The clock struck one,
 The mouse ran down,
 Hickory dickory dock.</textarea></code-input>
+        <h2>Please Note</h2>
         <p><small>When setting the size of <code>code-input</code> elements with this plugin, make sure they are large enough to fit the dialog, at least 300px wide and 150px tall with the default styling.
 (If you are using the <code>Autogrow</code> plugin, this will be done for you as long as your <code>--code-input_autogrow_max-width</code> and <code>--code-input_autogrow_max-height</code> are large enough.)
 For technical reasons the dialog cannot overflow the editing area.</small></p>
+        <p><small>The keyboard shortcuts may be intercepted by the browser and unable to be used by <code>code-input.js</code>, for example in GNOME Web or Konqueror.
+Thus if you want this plugin to be available to all users, provide a separate button to trigger the dialog as shown above.</small></p>
     </body>
 </html>
 ```